jrz1977/pgdbfs/README.md

 PostgreSQL Database as File System

 **pgdbfs** is a basic file system implemented in Rust using libfuse and PostgreSQL as backend storage.
+Manage files in databas using familiar Linux directory and file manipulation commands and utilities.

 Discuss on [Discord](https://discord.gg/MabDDFDU)

 ## Why

+Please read through PostgreSQL wiki to understand the benefits and tradeoffs of storing files in Database. [https://wiki.postgresql.org/wiki/BinaryFilesInDB](https://wiki.postgresql.org/wiki/BinaryFilesInDB)

-In general, storing files in DB is a bad idea, but there may be a small subset of valid use cases to store files in DB
+There is a small subset of valid use cases to store files in DB

   - Replication and HA is taken care of by DB replication
   - Lots of small file operations